Maxtasy/shopify-metafield-editor/README.md

 How to use:

-0. Your spreadsheet should have one product per row
+0. Your spreadsheet should have one metafield per row
 1. Export your spreadsheet as .csv
-2. Run your .csv file through https://csvjson.com/csv2json and download the .json file
+2. Run your .csv file through https://www.convertcsv.com/csv-to-json.htm and download the .json file
 3. Rename config.example.json to config.json and enter your details
-4. npm run start
+4. Look at example files

 More info on metafields: